maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 Synchronisation
 ~~~~~~~~~~~~~~~

-The calendar application can be synchronised to various calendar backends using
+The calendar application can be synchronized to various calendar backends using
 `syncevolution`, see also https://wiki.maemo.org/Sync.
 Building the latest syncevolution for Maemo Leste `revealed bugs
-in calendar-backend which code only ever worked on 32 bit
+in calendar-backend which code only ever worked on 32-bit architecture
 <https://github.com/maemo-leste/calendar-backend/commit/c6e9ef0db493118d44a2958f71180ac70609b071>`_.
 Further details can be found `on this syncevolution email thread <https://lists.syncevolution.org/hyperkitty/list/syncevolution@syncevolution.org/thread/ELDL7L37GJHD67OTJWVENURITZ4FV6DL/>`_.
-With that solved, synchronisation now works, and you can read about it
+With that solved, synchronization now works, and you can read about it
 on the `wiki page on our Calendar <https://leste.maemo.org/Calendar>`_.
-There is also a GUI available to schedule sychronisation on set times, written
+There is also a custom GUI written for Maemo to schedule sychronization at set times called `syncevolution-frontend
-custom for Maemo called `syncevolution-frontend
 <https://github.com/maemo-leste-extras/syncevolution-frontend>`_.
 `The home widget has also been ported
 <https://github.com/maemo-leste-extras/cal-home-widget>`_, showing the upcoming